nestjs/docs.nestjs.com/content/techniques/logger.md

 }
 ```

-If you've created a custom logger, or extended the base `Logger` class, and you instantiate the `Logger` class in some feature class (as shown above), your static method calls on the `Logger` class access the customized logger class.
+If you've created a custom logger, or extended the base `Logger` class, and you instantiate the `Logger` class in some feature class (as shown above), your method calls on the `Logger` class access the customized logger class.
 With this construction, you get consistent customized logging behavior for both Nest system messages (bootstrap, error handling, etc.), and your own log messages (e.g., `this.logger.warn(...)` in the example above).

 #### Dependency injection